rach/pome/README.md

 - Numbers of query longer than 5s and 5min
 - Etc

-If you are interested about monitoring CPU, disk IO ...
+If you are interested in monitoring CPU, disk IO ...
 This will need to be done via another tool.
-Pome will be only collecting data which can be gathered through Postgres
+Pome will only be collecting data which can be gathered through Postgres

 ##Why building Pome
 ### Context

-PostgreSQL is incredibly stable, especially with small databases and you see too often databases in the wild without the care of a loving DBA.
-It can give the illusion that everything is alright when your database is slowly getting worst.
+PostgreSQL is incredibly stable, especially with small databases.
+You too often see databases in the wild without the care of a loving DBA.
+It can give the illusion that everything is alright when your database is slowly getting worse.

 ### Goals